-CVs are used in specific fields such as academia, medicine, and research and in the application processes for graduate schools.
+CVs are used in specific fields such as academia, research and in the application processes for graduate schools.
 The major focus of a CV is on credentials including education publications, abstracts, academic achievements, research, fellowships, internships, and residencies.

 What is the difference between a resume and a CV?